 *Regular Registration rate includes one-year membership to ITEA.

-New T&E Professional (less than 5 years of T&E experience) VERIFICATION REQUIRED – Includes two Lunches, the Networking Reception, and a one-year ITEA membership for Non-ITEA Member.
+New T&E Professional (less than 5 years of T&E experience) VERIFICATION REQUIRED – Includes a one-year ITEA membership for Non-ITEA Member.

 SUBSTITUTION AND CANCELLATION POLICY: Substitutions are permitted.
-Refunds are not available within ten (10) days prior to the start of the event.
-Requests for cancellation submitted between ten (10) to 45 days prior to start date of the event will be subject to a $250 cancellation fee.
-Requests for cancellation greater than 45 days prior to the start date of the event will be subject to a $100 cancellation fee.
+Refunds are not available within two (2) days prior to the start of the event.
+Requests for cancellation submitted after 2 days prior to the event will be subject to a 50% cancellation fee.

 Each of the 4-hour Pre-Workshop Tutorials provide 4 contact hours of instruction (4 CEUs) that are directly applicable to your professional development program, including the Certified Test and Evaluation Professional Credential (CTEP).